Field Types and Properties

 Batch Importing Coded Choices

-Choices can also be imported to prevent the necessity for manually typing them in.
+Choices can also be imported to prevent the necessity of manually typing them in.
 This is done via a 2-column CSV file, with "Text" and "Value" as the column headers:

 • Column 1: Text - Text of the choices you want to import